Andreas512514/Best-Practice-Reports/Reports.md

 ## True Positive - "Windows Account Brute Force"

 This activity is classified as a True Positive due to detected brute force attempts from the IP address 211.219.22.213 to the CORP-11 Windows host on the TryHatMe environment.
 This IP is flagged as malicious on the TryDetectThis app.
 The attack targeted the username Bob Taylor.
 This activity started at 10:22 on 05.02.2025.
 After more than 100 unsuccessful attempts, a successful login was detected at 10:27 on 05.02.2025 from a malicious IP to Bob's account.
-Immediate escalation is required, as unauthorised access was detected, necessitating remediation actions like account lockout and password change.
+Immediate escalation is required, as unauthorised access was detected, necessitating remediation actions like account lockout and password change.<br><br>

 ## False Positive - "Windows Account Brute Force"